This post may contain affiliate links. Please read my disclosure policy.

 Originally served on 60 small Pepperidge Farms Party Rolls (which I don’t think you can buy anymore) our ham and cheese sliders are made on the larger, super famous, King’s Hawaiian Sweet Rolls.
 If you can find small appetizer sized dinner rolls, half the size of the Hawaiian Sweet Rolls, these make easy to eat finger-friendly party food.
 But who am I kidding?
 Guys love these cheesy, buttery ham stuffed treats, and I do too.
 This recipe makes 36 well-stuffed sandwiches, or 24 ooey-gooey finish with a fork treats.
 If you’re serving these buffet style, I say go with 36.
 If you’re serving on plates and using forks, go fat and cheesy with 24!
 One of the things I love about serving these at a party is you can bake one pan at a time and serve them hot in about 20 minutes.

-You should try these on our delicious Homemade Hawaiian Sweet Rolls.
+You should try making these using our delicious Homemade Hawaiian Sweet Rolls.
 Oh so delicious!
 They’re rich and buttery of course, but if you love a good ham and cheese, you’ll love these.
 Our Hallelujah Ham Loaves are easily made ahead, and totally freezable too!
 Party prep just got so much easier 🙂

 If you have already baked leftovers, no worries, they freeze great too.
 Divide them into individual size portions (2-3) and freeze for a quick and easy weekday lunch.
 My husband is always happy about having a few of these ham and cheese sliders hiding in the freezer.